driusan/dewm/src/MovingWindows.md

 ```

 Now, all we need to do is add a key handler which swaps it with the window
-beside it and calls TileWindows.
+above/below or moves it to the column next ot it and calls TileWindows.

-This probably won't work once we add window resizing, but it's a start.
+This might not work once we add window resizing, but it's a start.

-Let's start by adding up/down/left/right handlers to the workspace.
-We can't
+Let's start by adding Up/Down/Left/Right Methods on the Workspace type.
+(We can't
 add it to ManagedWindow, because the Window has no knowledge of what workspace
-it's in.
+it's in.)

 It might be cleaner to put these in their own file, so let's do that.